information

 About

-Ladybug Nature Walks are a way for young children and their grownups to explore nature.
+Ladybug Nature Walks are SLOW nature hikes for young children and their grownups.
+Children explore plants, animals, and rocks while practicing social and motor skills.

 Learn more about how nature benefits children.